Check In

 Printable applications are found here.

 We will respond to applications in the order we receive them.
 Generally, this process takes 5 – 10 business days.
 Please be sure to provide the best contact information for us to get back to you.
-A Family Vacation and Science and Education Program reservationist will contact the person designated on the free camping application form by phone to book dates based on availability.
+A Family Vacation and Science and Education Program reservationist will contact the person designated on the free stay application form by phone to book dates based on availability.

 This program is for California residents and their guests only.
 Proof of residency is required.